stevealbanese/BragBook/README.md

 It’s often important to go back a few months later and fill in what actually happened after you launched the project. -->

-## Collaboration & mentorship

-I started documenting all the company's processes.
-In addition to business processes, I am also covering organizational and strategic aspects, such as the creation of a decision register for management.

-I am also responsible for creating and maintaining several repositories to document changes within the IT infrastructure, including in SharePoint and other softwares.

 <!-- Examples of things in this category: